Genomicsplc/variantkey/README.md

 In this context, the human genetic variant for a given genome assembly is defined as the set of four components compatible with the VCF format:

 * **CHROM** - chromosome: An identifier from the reference genome.
 It only has 26 valid values: autosomes from 1 to 22, the sex chromosomes X=23 and Y=24, mitochondria MT=25 and a symbol NA=0 to indicate missing data.
-* **POS** - position: The reference position in the chromosome, with the 1st base having position 0.
-The largest expected value is 247,199,718 to represent the last base pair in Chromosome 1.
+* **POS** - position: The reference position in the chromosome, with the 1st nucleotide having position 0.
+The largest expected value is 247,199,718 to represent the last base pair in the chromosome 1.
-* **REF** - reference base(s): String containing a sequence of reference nucleotide letters.
-The value in the POS field refers to the position of the first base in the String.
+* **REF** - reference allele: String containing a sequence of reference nucleotide letters.
+The value in the POS field refers to the position of the first nucleotide in the String.
-* **ALT** - alternate base(s): Single alternate non-reference allele.
+* **ALT** - alternate allele: Single alternate non-reference allele.
 String containing a sequence of nucleotide letters.
 Multialleic variants must be decomposed in individual bialleic variants.

 ## Variant Decomposition and Normalization

-The variantKey model assumes that the variants have been decomposed and normalized.
+The *VariantKey* model assumes that the variants have been decomposed and normalized.

 ### Decomposition

-In the common VCF format the alternate field can contain comma-separated strings for multialleic variants, while in this context we only consider bialleic variants to allow for allelic comparisons between different data sets.
+In the common *Variant Call Format* (VCF) the alternate field can contain comma-separated strings for multialleic variants, while in this context we only consider bialleic variants to allow for allelic comparisons between different data sets.

 For example, the multialleic variant: